tievolu/ping_ts/README.md

 # ping_ts
 Simple tool to send and receive timestamped pings (ICMP type 13), implemented in perl.

+This tool can be used to measure upload and download latency separately.

 Designed to work on OpenWrt.
 May work on other platforms if the necessary perl modules are installed.

 ## Instructions